axibase/atsd-use-cases/workshop/quik-lua.md

 To receive email/chat alerts when the data stops arriving, open **Rules > Import** page in ATSD and upload the following rules from [`quik-monitor-rules.xml`](./resources/quik-monitor-rules.xml).

-* Alert when terminal reports disconnected status.
+* Alert when the workstation disconnects from the broker's Quik server.
-* Alert when no connection status commands are received from the terminal within 3 minutes.
+* Alert when no connection status commands are received from the workstation within 3 minutes.
 * Alert when no `BUY` trades are received within 3 minutes for `sber_[tqbr]`.
 * Alert when no quotes are received within 10 minutes for `sber_[tqbr]` and `sber_[smal]`.